 This next chart shows the differential between the two yields on a monthly average basis going back to 1988.
 The latest data is through February so it doesn’t reflect the current inversion.

 The three previous recessions ensued when the yield curve was almost inverted (1990) and inverted (2000-1 and 2007-9).

-Since all of our floating rate loans are tied to Libor the question for us is what will happen to 30-day Libor?
-One can see in the following graph how when the 10-year Treasury yield exceeds 30-day Libor that Libor subsequently drops over time.
+Since all of our floating rate loans are tied to Libor, the question for us is, what will happen to 30-day LIBOR?
+One can see in the following graph how when the 10-year Treasury yield exceeds the 30-day Libor, that Libor subsequently drops over time.